ggabelmann/ggabelmann.github.io/README.md

 ## I like to:

+* Be professional and positive, which I shouldn't have to say, but I've worked with people who do nothing but complain about everything.
 * Participate in all phases of the software development life-cycle because every part is important, interesting, and necessary.
 * Release projects to Production frequently.
 * Work with people who are results-focused, but also take time to help each other.